The total number of connected wearable devices worldwide is expected to exceed 1.1 billion by 2022.

 - 20% of companies use them for employee time management

-- another 20% use them for communication among employees
+- 20% use them for communication among employees

-If they’re not building wearable tech and wearable apps themselves, adopter companies are encouraging the use and bringing of employees own wearables to work.
+If they’re not building wearable tech and wearable apps themselves, adopter companies are encouraging employees to bring their own wearables to work.

-As customers get increasingly okay with sharing wearables data with enterprises, the companies can branch into more experimental uses.
+As customers get increasingly used to the idea of sharing wearables data with enterprises, the companies can branch into more experimental uses.

 Some of the customer functions of wearable tech include reward programs, point of sale and integrated shopping experience – according to Salesforce research.